Sh3rawi/react-native-audio-player/README.md

   Please put you audio resources in android/app/src/main/res/raw

-(Thanks to @chirag04 for writing the instructions)
+(Thanks to @chirag04 for writing the instructions) - And thanks for @rebeccahughes as I followed her react-native-device-info to make this work!

 ## Example